3 Kinds Of Relaxing Soaks You Can (And Should) Take

 For a sitz bath soak, you will need a toilet sitz bath, a basin, or your bathtub.
 Here’s how to prepare a sitz bath:

-2. Prepare warm water.
-Pour it into the sitz bath.
+- Prepare warm water, and then pour it into the sitz bath.
 Make sure the temperature is comfortable to the touch.
 Save some warm water for later.

-3. Prepare the sitz bath solution by mixing 1 tablespoon of Sitz Bath Salt per gallon of water.
+- Prepare the sitz bath solution by mixing 1 tablespoon of our Sitz Bath Soak per gallon of water.
 If using a bathtub, fill it up only halfway.

 Note: if you have a medical condition, consult your doctor first regarding the compatibility of sitz bath soaks and how long you should take them.